gstanden/scst-3.x-debian/README.md

 ### Begin GLS 2017-07-23 Update ###

-Sincere thanks and recognition to the following people who established this github before I forked it:
+Sincere thanks and recognition to the following people who established this github before I forked it.

 # Credits